 Pipedrive recently configured MaestroQA to automatically send data to Tableau to build more customizable reports.
 During the weekly Support KPI-meetings to review Helpdesk metrics, Knowledge Base metrics, and QA, quality has become the longest segment with the most to discuss!

-Over the summer, Daniel wants to combine QA scores with Zendesk metrics in Tableau to understand how QA correlates with Chat Resolution time, Ticket Volume, and more, to find ways to take further action with QA scores.
+In time, the team wants to combine QA scores with Zendesk metrics in Tableau to understand how QA correlates with Chat Resolution time, Ticket Volume, and more, to find ways to take further action with QA scores.